wp-plugins/content-views-query-and-display-post-page/README.txt

 **in Step 2, you can:**

 * Select a specific layout to show posts, page: Grid, Collapsible List, Scrollable List.
-More awesome layouts are available in PRO version!
+More awesome layouts are available in [Content Views PRO](http://wordpressquery.com "Get Content Views Pro plugin") version!
 * Choose a layout format of each item (item is a content block of a post, page when it is shown): 1 column, 2 columns
 * Select content fields to show (thumbnail, title, content, meta fields)
 * Select a specific dimensions of thumbnail